lancejpollard/authlogic-connect/README.markdown

 ## Tests

 This has no tests!
 I had to build this in a weekend and am not fluent with Shoulda, which I'd like to use.
 One of these days when I can breathe.

+## Goals

+1. It should require the end user ONE CLICK to create an account with your site.
+2. It should not depend on Javascript
+3. It should be enhanced by Javascript
+4. You should never have to touch the User/Session model/controller/migration if you are a just looking to get up and running quickly.
+5. You should be able to plugin ruby libraries that wrap an api, such as TwitterAuth via `@user.twitter`, and LinkedIn via `@user.linked_in`.
+Just because it's that easy.

 ## TODO